Donald Trump confirms he will skip Republican presidential debates

 He had cited polls that showed him leading other candidates by "seemingly insurmountable numbers" and had complained that proposed moderators and venues might be "hostile" towards him.

-Other Republican presidential hopefuls have so far not commented on the the latest developments.
+Other Republican presidential hopefuls have so far not commented on the latest developments.

 Donald Trump, America's 45th president in 2017-21, has been criminally indicted four times, and will have a series of trials to attend in 2024 as he runs again for the White House.